Roof Replacement Challenges Every Homeowner Should Know

 These problems often catch homeowners off guard, especially if they were not identified during a pre-project inspection.

-Why Roof Replacement Challenges Are Common in Missouri
+Why Structural damage roof replacement Are Common in Missouri

 Missouri homes, particularly in areas like Frontenac, Pacific, Town & Country, and Union, endure harsh seasonal weather.
 High humidity, heavy snow, hailstorms, and extreme temperature shifts can all impact roofing materials and cause long-term damage.

 In addition to climate, many older homes in these areas were built under different code standards.
 As a result, current roofing projects may uncover code violations, insufficient ventilation, or improperly layered underlayment.
-These are all common contributors to roof replacement challenges.
+These are all common contributors to structural damage roof replacement.

 What Surprises Might Be Discovered?